AndersDeath/diary2/000-current.md

 # 21 Dezember - Donnerstag - Berlin - 457 Tag der Einwanderung

 The office day is finished.
 I am happy.
+It was hard.